 From the side, the UX-3 looks a bit like a cell splitting in two: two circles with a swoopy midsection connecting them.
 It’s quite simple: the top is a seat and the bottom is a wheel.
 But not just any wheel.

 The UX-3 employs Honda’s omni-directional driving wheel system, also known as HOT.
 Besides rolling back and forth, it will strafe left and right, using the same upper body leans that control a Segway.
 So rather than rolling it down a hallway, stopping to turn 90 degrees to the right and entering a doorway, a user could merely roll down the hall and lean right to duck in the doorway.
-Honda’s demonstration video explains the concept even better.
+Honda’s recent demonstration video explains the concept even better.

 At the moment, the device remains a prototype, but Honda may someday attempt to bring the concept to market as an assisted mobility device for the elderly.
 The company will publicly show off the UX-3 later in October at the 2009 Tokyo Motor Show.